jyyulab/bulkRNAseq_quantification_pipeline/docs/2_quick_tutorial/quick_tutorial.md

 2. **Generate QC report for individual samples**

-   The QC report for individual samples (e.g., [example for sample1](https://github.com/jyyulab/bulkRNAseq_quantification_pipeline/blob/main/testdata/summarization_individual.html)) summarizes key statistics and quality control metrics of the quantification analysis:
+   The QC report for individual samples summarizes key statistics and quality control metrics of the quantification analysis:

    - Alignment statistics: key statistics of alignment.